Symphony-corp/SymphonyCare-config/README.md

 # NOTE: master branch is preserved for legacy use.
 All new development, and any code published to npm, should be done under the `public` branch.

-# medseek-config
+# SymphonyCare-config
-A common configuration module for use within the MEDSEEK API and UI node projects.
+A common configuration module for use within the SymphonyCare API and UI node projects.

 # about
-medseek-config is a lightweight wrapper on top of the [https://github.com/flatiron/nconf](nconf) module, which abstracts access to various configuration stores.
+SymphonyCare-config is a lightweight wrapper on top of the [https://github.com/flatiron/nconf](nconf) module, which abstracts access to various configuration stores.
 Configuration data may come from files, machine environment variables, or the node command line.

 # usage
 * require the module

 ````
-var config = require('medseek-config');
+var config = require('SymphonyCare-config');
 ````

 * get a config value